 So, before calling the vet, see if you can find the packaging for the candy canes.
 Then, check the ingredient list for sugar or xylitol.

-If your dog has eaten one candy cane sweetened with sugar, he should be OK.
+If your dog has eaten one candy cane that contains natural sugar (and no xylitol) he should be OK, but this can depend on the size of your dog.
 He may have an upset stomach, vomiting, and diarrhea; however, these should pass.
+In these cases, it is still important to phone your vet for individual advice for your dog based on his size and weight.

-On the other hand, if your fur baby has eaten a candy cane that contains xylitol, then you’ll need to head to the vet’s right away.
-This is a medical emergency.
+On the other hand, if your fur baby has eaten a candy cane that contains xylitol, then you’ll need to phone your veterinary clinic immediately, as your pet may need urgent veterinary attention.

 Can Sugar Canes Cause Other Issues for Dogs?